 Farm Business Record Keeping for the Global Majority

 We are affirming and recognizing that these groups that have been historically oppressed are the global majority.
-This course invites Black, Indigenous, Latinx, Southeast Asian, Immigrant, and all farmers of color to join a cohort-style learning series in 2022.
+This course invites Black, Indigenous, Latinx, Southeast Asian, New Immigrant/New American, and all farmers of Color to join this learning series in 2022.

 Increase your expertise in keeping farm records, improve your knowledge of past and current inequities and barriers in farming, and increase your skills in decision-making and navigating these systems so that all farms and farmers can be successful.

-The project is funded in partnership by United State Department of Agriculture Risk Management Agency and brought to you by MSU Center for Regional Food Systems and multiple statewide community-based partners including:
+The project is funded in partnership with United State Department of Agriculture Risk Management Agency and brought to you by MSU Center for Regional Food Systems and multiple statewide community-based partners including: